Mikoyan MiG-31: Variants

 After passing state testing in 2008, this modernized variant of MiG-31B was approved for introduction into air force of Russia.
-50 planes are modified to the MiG-31BM (Bolshaya Modernizatsiya/Big Modernization) standard, in accordance with the 2011 contract.
+A total of 50 planes are modified to the MiG-31BM (Bolshaya Modernizatsiya/Big Modernization) standard, in accordance with the 2011 contract.
 The efficiency of the modernized MiG-31BM is 2.6 times greater than the basic MiG-31.
 The MiG-31BМ's maximum detection range for air targets was increased in the upgrade to 320 km.
 It had the ability to automatically track up to ten targets, and the latest units can track up to 24 targets and simultaneously engage up to eight targets.
 The on-board Argon-K is replaced with the new Baget 55-06 computer that selects four targets of the highest priority, which simultaneously are engaged by long-range R-33S air-to-air missiles.
 A new long range missile R-37 (missile) with a speed of Mach 6 and a range of up to 400 km is developed during the modernization process for use with the newly modernized MiG-31.
 The MiG-31BM has a multi-role capability, and is capable of using anti-radar, air-to-ship and air-to-ground missiles.
 Some of its avionics are unified with the MiG-29SMT.
 It also has a refueling probe.
 MiG-31BM set a sustained flight record for the model while spending seven hours and four minutes in the air while covering the distance of 8,000 km.